PcxRoot/network-analyzer/README.md

 # Disclaimer
 <p>
-This tool is intended **only for educational purposes and authorized environments**.
+This tool is intended *only for educational purposes and authorized environments*.
-Do nor use it on networks or systems without explicit permission.
+Do not use it on networks or systems without explicit permission.
 </p>

 # Author